fixposition/fixposition_driver/README.md

 The input values will be converted into a RAWDMI message and sent via the TCP interface to the Vision-RTK2, where it will be further processed and added into the positioning engine.

-Note: _Currently the wheelspeed input through the ROS doriver is only supported in the TCP mode_
+Note: _Currently the wheelspeed input through the ROS driver is only supported in the TCP mode_

 ## Output of the driver